 Hypoxic and ischemic brain injuries aren’t the only birth injuries that can occur.
 Anesthesia errors, cerebral palsy, broken bones and a host of other injuries can occur during birth.
 For any woman who is in labor, proper monitoring is vital.
 Through proper monitoring, medical professionals can get clues about how the baby is doing.
 When this monitoring shows possible issues, medical professionals must take action to rectify the issues.

 If you or your child were injured during birth, you have the right to seek compensation for your injuries and care.
-Knowing how to move forward with these claims in Kentucky can be difficult.
+Knowing how to move forward with these claims can be difficult.
 We can help you on your quest to seek the compensation you deserve.
 If you believe you have a valid Kentucky or Ohio birth injury case, speak with the Covington and Cincinnati medical malpractice attorneys at The Lawrence Firm, PSC right away.